-The Underrepresented in Medicine Scholarship is awarded by the Underrepresented in Medicine Scholarship committee based on demographic and socio-economic information, admissions rankings. and mission potential.
-No separate application in required.
+The Mission Enhancement Scholarship is awarded by the Mission Enhancement Scholarship committee to entering students based on demographic and socio-economic information, admissions rankings, and mission potential.
+No separate application is required.

 Biomedical Sciences Scholarship

 The Biomedical Sciences Scholarship covers the last 54 hours of tuition for all students enrolled in the Masters of Biomedical Sciences Degree program.
 In addition, scholarship recipients can earn a \$1,500 per month stipend beginning in January of their first academic year.
 No separate application is required.